Series: American Pickers

 - When they found a rare train set that could net them up to $8,000, the crew puts it up for auction, noting it would be a major gamble.
 Danielle unfortunately forgets to attach a reserve and the train set sells for a huge loss.

-- Product Placement: Inverted when Mike and Frank suddenly decide to go into a Subway out of the blue in between picks.
-Averted however with the pickers handling numerous vintage advertising items such as signs and posters where the brand name either has an old design, has gone defunct, or has been absorbed into another company.
+- Averted, however, with the pickers handling numerous vintage advertising items such as signs and posters; in many cases, the brand name either has an old design, has gone defunct, or has been absorbed into another company.

 - Running Gag: Frank's paying $5,500 for a car worth only $3-4,000 has been referenced multiple times.

-- Sarcastic Devotee: Danielle dishes out plenty of sarcasm and back talk to her dual bosses but stays on the job.
+- Sarcastic Devotee: Danielle dishes out plenty of sarcasm and back talk to her dual bosses, but stays on the job.
+She also calls them "my boys" more than once.

 - Swapped Roles: One episode had Danielle going out on a pick while Frank stays and watches the shop.
 Danielle turns out to be much better at picking than Frank is at running the shop and finding leads.